Consensys/permissioning-smart-contracts/README.md

 The Dapp will facilitate managing permissioning rules and maintaining the list of admin accounts that can edit rules.

-At the moment, the instruction won't say anything about linking the Dapp with your Pantheon node.
-This integration will documented in the future.
-The instructions here are target to developers working on the Dapp development, not users.
+At the moment, these instructions won't say anything about linking the Dapp with your Pantheon node.
+This integration will be documented in the future.
+The instructions here are targeted to developers working on the Dapp development, not users.

 This is the easiest way to get started: